niniwu1207-cmd/spotify-popularity-analysis/README.md

 ### Conclusion

-Since the p-value is much smaller than 0.05, I reject the null hypothesis.
+Since the p-value (0.073) is greater than the significance level of 0.05, I fail to reject the null hypothesis.

-The results provide evidence that explicit content is associated with Spotify track popularity.
-Explicit tracks have higher average popularity scores than non-explicit tracks in this dataset.
+The results do not provide sufficient evidence to conclude that explicit and non-explicit tracks have different popularity distributions in this dataset.
+Although explicit tracks have a slightly higher average popularity score, the observed difference could reasonably be explained by random variation.

-However, this does not prove that explicit content causes higher popularity.
-It only provides evidence of an association between the two variables.

 ## Framing a Prediction Problem
 ### Research Question: